 The second thing that is highlighted is the relation between the Byzantine empire and Thessaloniki.
 The city of course is famous for its Paleochristian and Byzantine monuments, which are listed as Unesco World Heritage Sites and are worth exploring if you get the chance.
 In the museum, you can get a closer look at some of these architectural masterpieces and admire the beautiful creations of that time.

-- What impressed me most: The section with the mosaics from the paleochristian churches is the one that got my attention.
+- Don’t miss!
+The section with the mosaics from the paleochristian churches.
 The intricate work and the size of the mosaics, which are displayed in the museum, are incredible, despite the time that has passed.
-The colors and shapes are so vivid and eye-catching that I spent most of my time in this section.
+The colours and shapes are so vivid and eye-catching that you might be tempted to spend most of your time in this section.

-The second thing that got my attention was the section with the Christian icons and art.
-As you may already know, the connection between Greece and religion is quite important.
-This dates back from the Byzantine years when most of the churches were constructed and many of the Christian artworks were created.
+Another area to spend more time in is the section with the Christian icons and art.
+It highlights the connection between Greece and religion and dates back to the Byzantine years when most of the churches were constructed and many of the Christian artworks were first created.

 more info about Museum of Byzantine Culture